By Pragyansharma Polavarapu

 volumes I remember ).
 It contains rare declassified

 war documents and declassified war photos .
-The author and compiler was the Prime Minister himself.
-To read it is
+The author and compiler was Mr. Churchill himself.
+To read it is a

 Two” published in several parts—full of declassified war photos.
 It was a most wonderful book of military